DMW welcomes... Hani Qadiri

 What I’ve observed (and experienced) is whilst the company has a competitive nature, learning and completing a task together is prioritised first.
 They take care to make sure the pace is right for me without making me feel like I was slowing down the project.

 Hani has also just been handed the reins for hosting and organising our monthly DMM meetings, which he has taken to with aplomb so he’s well and truly taking on the mission to embed himself in the DMW culture.
-Check out Hani’s profile here or head over to our careers pages to learn more about joining the team at DMW.
+Head over to our careers pages to learn more about joining the team at DMW.